Applying for Financial Assistance

 Because the costs of higher education must often be offset by some form of financial assistance, we encourage you to apply for financial aid.

-Completing and submitting the Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov gives you access to the largest source of financial aid – grants, loans, and student employment.
+Completing and submitting the Free Application for Federal Student Aid (FAFSA) at www.studentaid.gov gives you access to the largest source of financial aid – grants, loans, and student employment.
 The application processing cycle lasts 21 months.
-For the 2020 -21 award year, applications are accepted beginning October 1, 2019, through June 30, 2021.
-For the 2021-22 award year, applications are accepted beginning October 1, 2020, through June 30, 2022.
+For the 2023-24 award year, applications are accepted beginning October 1, 2022 through June 30, 2024.
+For the 2024-25 award year, applications are accepted beginning late December 2023 through June 30, 2025.

-We know aid can be confusing so we’ve tried to make it easier by outlining the steps you will take while including videos and infographics to help you understand the process.
+Applying for financial aid can be a daunting task, so we have outlined the steps to apply.
 First, check out this video for an overview of the FAFSA process.